NTC Faculty Committees

 - Annie Gibson, Office of Study Abroad

-- Mary Hicks, School of Business
+- Mary Hicks, A. B. Freeman School of Business

 - Roxanne Davila, School of Liberal Arts